-Each attorney at the Law Office of Aaron D. Bundy, PLC, is effective at obtaining results for clients due to each attorney's meaningful experience, knowledge, and skill.
+Each attorney at the Law Office of Aaron D. Bundy, PLC, is effective at obtaining results for clients due to each attorney's meaningful experience, knowledge, and courtroom skill.
 Each attorney has real experience trying cases to judges and to juries.
 On a weekly basis, we are in court presenting evidence and cross-examining hostile witnesses.
+Our philosophy is that client will receive the best service, experience and outcome when their case is approached as if trial will be necessary and trial preparation begins at the moment our services are engaged.

 We are highly skilled at putting together and trying a lean, efficient case that is based on facts.
 We investigate matters before filing to gather relevant information, then we use the discovery process to gain admissions from the opposing party and confirm facts through witnesses.
 We have specialized training and experience in ethical witness preparation for depositions, evidentiary hearings and trial.
 We work to make each case simple and understandable.
 Judges and juries are humans, and they bring all the flaws of human decision-making with them to trial, including natural human biases and fatigue.
 Our focus is on credibility: when we say something, we have the evidence to back it up, and we get to it.
 We don’t waste time in the courtroom, and we don't talk about things that do not matter.